mr-fantastic97/Mue-Heroes/README.md

 ## 🚀 Why This Matters

-- **Free to play** dApp leaderboard systems with no smart contracts or fees — just cryptographic proof
+- **Free to play** dApp leaderboard systems with no smart contracts or fees, just cryptographic proof
 - **Creates a meta-game** around the security of the Kaspa network
 - **Onboards users via fun**, not friction
 - **Celebrates decentralization** make solo mining something to be sought after & fun !